 with the Outstanding Industry Contribution Award by Investments & Pensions Europe (IPE).
 In 2009, he received the CFA Institute’s James Vertin Award for contributions “of enduring value” in investment theory and practice.
 In 2010, he received EBRI’s Lillywhite Award for "outstanding lifetime contributions to Americans’ economic security".
 In 2011, he received the CFA Institute's Award for Professional Excellence for "exemplary achievement, excellence of practice,

 and true leadership."
-In 2013, he was named by aiCIO one of the globe’s "10 most influential academics in institutional investing".
+In 2013, he was named by aiCIO one of the globe’s "10 most influential academics in institutional investing" and in 2014, the globe's #1 "knowledge broker" in institutional investing.

 He is cited regularly in such publications as The New York Times, The Wall Street Journal, The Economist, The Financail times, and The Globe&Mail.
 His editorials and articles have been published the Financial Analysts Journal, the Journal of Portfolio Management, the Rotman International Journal of